jguhlin/ODG/README.md

 Feel free to ask questions or make suggestions.

+## Manual

+Please see the manual for more information.

+## FAQ

+Please see the FAQ for additional information if you are having trouble.

 ## Usage

 Download and run appropriate programs to create the output.
 Please see the documentation to see what types of files are necessary.

+### File Formats
+File formats and attributes within are the most important factor in taking flat 2-dimensional files and generating a connected graph database.
+The manual details this, although you may take a look at the example files if you have additional questions.
+With ODG we have striven to make it flexible and work with the output of several programs.
+Many output files (especailly GFF and FASTA) can be converted to work with ODG relatively easily, as it is usually renaming a field.
+Many programs can do this, including *nano* on Linux and Mac OS X, and [Notepad2](http://www.flos-freeware.ch/notepad2.html) on Windows, although any text editor with Find/Replace functionality can work.
+Window's own "notepad" can work although it often struggles to open larger text files, such as GFF or FASTA files.

 ### All Platforms
 Download and extract one of the available releases.